bphenriques/interview-challenge-get-file-line-api/README.md

 - Review tests.
 - Review some parts now that I know a bit more about Akka.
 - Today I frown upon the way the Docker image is being built as I seem to lose control.
 I might revisit.
+- Explore a more simplistic approach which a mere single server reading from a local file and, to optimize accesses, have a map from line to a range of memory in the file (sort of speech... need to R&D this...).
+Not as performant but it might be good enough.
 - Many other things, for now.
 Just reviewed a bit the main code.
 Not going to bump the project.

 ---